polkadot-fellows/RFCs/text/0031-corejam.md

 Internally, data is stored with a reference count so that two separate usages of `store` need not be concerned about the other.

 Every piece of data stored for an untrusted caller requires a sizeable deposit.
-When used by untrusted code via a host function, the `depositor` would be set to an account controlled by the executing code (e.g. the Work Class's sovereign account).
+When used by untrusted code via a host function, the `depositor` would be set to an account controlled by the executing code (e.g. the Service's sovereign account).

 Removing data happens in a two-phase procedure; first the data is unrequested, signalling that calling `lookup` on its hash may no longer work (it may still work if there are other requests active).
 24 hours following this, the data is expunged with a second call which, actually removes the data from the chain assuming no other requests for it are active.